bdspen/Pizza-_Cost_Calculator/README.md

 ## Description

-# App is currently unfinished, still needs all of the front end functionality and a method to calculate the total order cost.
+### App is currently unfinished, still needs all of the front end functionality.

 A user chooses the size and toppings for a pizza and the app calculates the cost of the pizza.
 A user can also add multiple pizzas to one order.